 Once you enroll in a cash option, you can't cancel or change your enrollment during the plan year (January 1 through December 31) unless you experience a change in status, called a "permitting event."
 See the complete list of status changes that permit you to cancel or change your enrollment.
 Outside of a permitting event, you may only change your election during the annual Open Enrollment window.

 If you're enrolled in a cash option when you retire, your cash option will stop automatically.
 You need to take the following actions to protect your benefits:

-If enrolled in cash option for health benefits: You have 30 days prior to or 60 days following the date of your retirement to enroll in California Public Employees' Retirement System (CalPERS) health plan.
-If you don't enroll within this time period, you must wait until the next health open enrollment.
+If enrolled in cash option for health benefits: You have 30 days prior to or 60 days following the date of your retirement to enroll in CalPERS' health plan.
+If you don't enroll within this time period, you must wait until the next health Open Enrollment.
 Your enrollment at that point would be handled through CalPERS.

 If enrolled in cash option for dental benefits: You have 30 days prior to or 60 days following the date of your retirement to enroll in a dental plan.
-If you don't enroll within this time period, you must wait until the next dental open enrollment.
-If you enroll prior to retirement, your dental enrollment will be processed through your personnel office.
+If you don't enroll within this time period, you must wait until the next dental Open Enrollment.
+If you enroll prior to retirement, your dental enrollment will be processed through your department's personnel office.
 If you enroll following retirement, your enrollment is handled through CalPERS.

 In addition to the permitting events listed below, here are some other payroll status changes and how they affect your FlexElect enrollment: